A topic from the subject of Environmental Chemistry in Chemistry.

 Introduction

 Soil and groundwater are essential components of the Earth's ecosystem.
 They provide nutrients for plants, filter pollutants, and store water.
-The chemistry of soil and groundwater can be complex, but it is essential to understand in order to protect these valuable resources.
+Understanding the chemistry of soil and groundwater is crucial for protecting these valuable resources.

 Basic Concepts

-The chemistry of soil and groundwater is determined by a number of factors, including:
+The chemistry of soil and groundwater is influenced by several factors, including:

 • The minerals present in the soil and bedrock